 - Shangri-La Hotel (downtown): My favorite hotel in Vancouver, with a spa, outdoor pool and hot tub, private yoga and excellent restaurant.
 You’re right next to luxury shopping on Robson Street, and 3 blocks from Vancouver waterfront.

 - Rosewood Hotel Georgia (downtown): An exquisite luxury hotel, with excellent family-friendly perks.
 Features the Rose Bud children’s program, 52-foot heated indoor saltwater pool, spa, dining and lounge.
 Beautiful spacious rooms include heated bathroom floors and bathrobes.
-Families can select connecting rooms or a family suite for 5+.
+Families can select connecting rooms or a family suite.

 Things to DO in Vancouver: